code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-msm-new/10/Teacher.md

 ## Lesson Overview

-Moving on from the simple functions students created in Eval, they will use the Design Recipe.
+Moving on from the simple functions students created in Eval, students will use the Design Recipe to write functions that solve word problems.

 [summary]